24 ways to save money on renting

 Try a home-sharing scheme

-This is definitely a more left-field option, but it's definitely worth considering if you don't mind giving a bit of your time for some seriously reduced rent.
+This won't be for everyone, but a home-sharing scheme is worth considering if you don't mind giving up a bit of your time for some seriously reduced rent.

-Home-sharing schemes, like Share and Care, offer cheap (and sometimes free) accommodation to 'sharers' who are up for providing companionship and practical assistance to homeowners who require it (often the elderly, or somebody with a disability or long-term illness).
+Home-sharing schemes, like Share and Care, offer cheap accommodation to 'sharers' who are up for providing companionship and practical assistance to homeowners who require it (often the elderly, or somebody with a disability or long-term illness).

-You won't need to do any of the jobs of a professional carer, but you could find yourself mowing the lawn, cooking meals or helping clean the house, as well as spending time socialising with the homeowner.
+You won't need to do any of the jobs of a professional carer, but you could find yourself cooking meals, mowing the lawn or helping to clean the house, as well as spending time socialising with the homeowner.
 In return, you get to live in the house at a heavily reduced rate.

-Not everyone is suited to this style of living, and there may not be any vacant house-shares in your area, but if it sounds like something you'd be interested in, it's definitely worth doing some research into.
+Not everyone is suited to this style of living, and there may not be any vacant house-shares in your area.
+But, if it sounds like something you'd be interested in, it's worth looking into.